Empain group: Russia, Egypt, Spain, Ottoman Empire, China ...

 In Russia, the Compagnie russe française de chemins de fer et de tramways created the Tramways de Taschkent et de Berditchev, and owned interests in Tramways d'Astrakhan and Tramways de Kishinev.

 In 1895 Empain participated in forming Cairo Tramways, and in 1896 in the Lower Egypt Railway Company.

 The Compagnie des chemins économiques de l'Est égyptien was founded by Empain on 19 May 1897.

 The Egyptian government granted the concession for 70 years, after which the railway had to be handed over to the State.
 It guaranteed for the investors a net income of 900 F/km.
 Half of the total income of 5,625 F per year and kilometre was due to be given to the government.

 Empain had a half share in the Société Générale de Tramways en Espagna, founded in 1899, which operated a network of tramways in Madrid.

 Empain's Compagnie Belge pour les Chemins de Fer Réunis and Compagnie générale de Railways et d'électricité participated in several overseas ventures where more than half the capital was French, including Tramways de Kichinev, ICS Cairo Electric Railways and Heliopolis Oases and Société Ottomane du chemin de fer de Moudania-Brouuse, a small narrow-gauge railway.

 In 1910 they took a large share in the Tramways de Constantinople, and in 1913 in the Chemins de fer Lung-Tsing-U (the Longhai railway).

 In 1913 Baron Empain obtained the listing on the Paris Bourse of 60,000 shares of the Chemins de Fer Réunis.

 After the 1911 Revolution in China the Empain group obtained a concession to extend the Pienlo railway as part of a 1800 km line to link Lanzhou to the sea.

-Empain was refused support by France, but then in 1913 given grudging support on condition of sharing the profits and appinting a Frenchman to run the company.
+Empain was refused support by France, but then in 1913 given grudging support on condition of sharing the profits and appointing a Frenchman to run the company.